Albuquerque, New Mexico: Colony of New Spain and Old Mexico Years

-Albuquerque was founded in 1706 as an outpost as La Villa de Alburquerque by Francisco Cuervo y Valdés in the provincial kingdom of Santa Fe de Nuevo México.
+Albuquerque was founded in 1706 as an outpost as La Villa de Alburquerque by Francisco Cuervo y Valdés in the province of Santa Fe de Nuevo México.
 The settlement was named after the original town of Viceroy Francisco Fernández de la Cueva, 10th duke of Alburquerque, who was from Alburquerque, Badajoz in southwest Spain.

 Albuquerque developed primarily for farming and sheep herds.
 It was a strategically located trading and military outpost along the Camino Real.
 It served other Tiquex and Hispano towns settled in the area, such as Barelas, Corrales, Isleta Pueblo, Los Ranchos, and Sandia Pueblo.

 After gaining independence in 1821, Mexico established a military presence here.
 The town of Alburquerque was built in the traditional Spanish villa pattern: a central plaza surrounded by government buildings, homes, and a church.
 This central plaza area has been preserved and is open to the public as a cultural area and center of commerce.
 It is referred to as "Old Town Albuquerque" or simply "Old Town".
 Historically it was sometimes referred to as "La Placita" (Little Plaza in Spanish).
 On the north side of Old Town Plaza is San Felipe de Neri Church.
 Built in 1793, it is one of the oldest surviving buildings in the city.

+Incorporation into the US

 After the New Mexico Territory became a part of the United States in the mid-19th century, a federal garrison and quartermaster depot, the Post of Albuquerque, were established here, operating from 1846 to 1867.
 In Beyond the Mississippi (1867), Albert D. Richardson, traveling to California via coach, passed through Albuquerque in late October 1859—its population was 3,000 at the time—and described it as "one of the richest and pleasantest towns, with a Spanish cathedral and other buildings more than two hundred years old."

 During the Civil War, Albuquerque was occupied for a month in February 1862 by Confederate troops under General Henry Hopkins Sibley.
 He soon afterward advanced with his main body into northern New Mexico.
 During his retreat from Union troops into Texas, he made a stand on April 8, 1862, and fought the Battle of Albuquerque against a detachment of Union soldiers commanded by Colonel Edward R. S. Canby.
 This daylong engagement at long range led to few casualties.
 The residents of Albuquerque aided the Republican Union to rid the city of the occupying Confederate troops.